guoguo12/genealogy/README.md

 ## Project To-Do

 * Find some way to use the "graduation year" data field.
 Maybe color nodes by age/generation?
-* Collect more data.
-* After more data: Only render a subgraph starting from a specified TA. ("Give me all children and grand-children of [name].")
 * Long term: Find an official EECS organization (like HKN, UPE, etc.) to host this website.

 ## Privacy Policy and Credits